What’s so special about Birmingham?

 A sporting legacy

-Birmingham’s successful campaign to host the 2022 Commonwealth Games cements the city’s reputation as a sporting hub.
+Birmingham will host the 2022 Commonwealth Games, cementing the city’s reputation as a hub of sporting excellence.

-Curzon Street station might have been derelict since 2006, but work is now underway to bring HS2 to Birmingham, with a new restoration and redevelopment of the historic original building.
+Curzon Street station might have been derelict since 2006, but work continues to bring HS2 to Birmingham, with a new restoration and redevelopment of the historic original building.
 This high-speed rail link will cut travel time from London to Birmingham to only 49 minutes by 2026.

-This £700m investment is set to bring new commercial, retail and leisure space across four squares , with the construction of three new spaces and the redevelopment of Chamberlain Square.
+This £700m investment is set to bring new commercial, retail and leisure space across four squares, with the construction of three new spaces and the redevelopment of Chamberlain Square.
 Centenary Square is partially open now, where a reflecting pool with water jets and striking lighting outside the Library give a taste of what’s to come.

-The University of Birmingham is making its mark on Paradise, too.
-The former Municipal Bank at 3 Centenary Square will become a new hub for University research, culture and education, open to the public.
+The University of Birmingham is making its mark on the city, too.
+The former Municipal Bank at 301 Centenary Square is being transformed into The Exchange: a new hub for University research, culture and education, open to the public.

-However, one of the city’s brightest film-making talents has responded to the London-centric production world with a suitably cinematic approach: if we build it, they will come.
+One of the city’s brightest film-making talents has responded to the London-centric production world with a suitably cinematic approach: if we build it, they will come.

-Tackling the perceived lack of film infrastructure in the city is Steven Knight: screenwriter, director, and the creator of Peaky Blinders.
+Steven Knight is a screenwriter, director, and the creator of Peaky Blinders.

 Mercian Studios will occupy a 20-acre site near to Birmingham International and the NEC, with six studios and its own post-production facilities.